finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 > ListAggregationResponse GetValuation (ValuationRequest valuationRequest = null)

-[EXPERIMENTAL] Perform valuation for a list of portfolios and/or portfolio groups
+[BETA] Perform valuation for a list of portfolios and/or portfolio groups

 Perform valuation on specified list of portfolio and/or portfolio groups for a set of dates.